MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/admin/support/brunei.md

 ms.lasthandoff: 10/21/2020
 ms.locfileid: "48643650"
 ---
-# <a name="contact-support-for-brunei"></a>Contatar o suporte para Brunei
+# <a name="contact-support-for-brunei"></a>Contatar o suporte do Brunei

 [Encontre outro país ou região](../contact-support-for-business-products.md).

 ## <a name="phone-number"></a>Número de telefone
 800 1111 673

-Após discar, digite
+Depois de discar, insira

 877 413 1767

 ## <a name="hours"></a>Horas
 ### <a name="billing-support"></a>Suporte à Cobrança:

-Inglês: Mon-Fri 9 AM-5 PM
+Inglês: Segunda a sexta, das 9h às 17h

 ### <a name="technical-support"></a>Suporte Técnico: